gbengataylor/WebmethodsOnOCP/README.md

 These instructions were composed using webmethods 10 however, docker support for webmethods has been available since version  9.7.
 See https://techcommunity.softwareag.com/pwiki/-/wiki/Main/Running+Integration+Server+within+a+Docker+container

+All the Dockerfiles have been modified to build off a RHEL layer rather than centos

 Assumptions -

 These examples assume that the docker images are built on the same machine where the OpenShift cluster is running.
 Alternately,  the docker images can be built and then pushed to a remote Openshift cluster's or enterprise container image registry.